airlock/iam-microgateway-template-charts/README.md

 ## Integration Example

-The [Airlock IAM Helm Charts](https://github.com/airlock/iam-helm-charts) can be used as an example on how to integrate this Helm Chart.
+The [Airlock IAM Helm Charts](https://github.com/airlock/iam-helm-charts) repository can be used as an example on how to integrate this Helm Chart.

 ## Support